developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 ---
 date: 2024-09-02
 description: >-
-  Learn to deploy NodeJS apps to AWS Lambda using OpenTofu for IaC and GitHub Actions.
+  Learn to deploy JavaScript/NodeJS apps to AWS Lambda using OpenTofu and GitHub Actions.
 A comprehensive guide for engineers implementing GitOps.
 social:
   cards_layout_options:
     title: How to Deploy NodeJS to AWS Lambda with OpenTofu & GitHub